Lipschitz stable determination of polyhedral conductivity inclusions from local boundary measurements

 This class of conductivity inclusions appears in applications, like for example in geophysics exploration, where the medium (Earth) under inspection contains heterogeneities in the form of rough bounded subregions (for example subsurface salt or limestone bodies) with different conductivity properties \cite{Zhdanov1994TheGM}.

 We establish a Lipschitz stability estimate for the Hausdorff distance of polyhedral conductivity inclusions in terms of the local Dirichlet-to-Neumann (DtN) map, and, as a byproduct, a uniqueness result which is new in this general setting.
-An analogous, though less general result was obtained in \cite{BerdeHFrVes} in the case of the Helmholtz equation.\\ Due to the severe nonlinearity of the problem the derivation of Lipschitz stability estimates is subtle and challenging.
-Lipschitz stability estimates are of key importance in applications.
+An analogous, though less general result was obtained in \cite{BerdeHFrVes} in the case of the Helmholtz equation. {We would like to point out that in principle it should be possible to recover in a Lipschitz stable way both the polyhedral inclusion and the constant conductivity from boundary data but in order to reduce the technical complexity of the proof we decided to treat the case where the conductivity is fixed.}

+Lipschitz stability estimates are of key importance in {practical applications}.
 In fact, they provide a useful framework for optimization when using iterative methods, see for example \cite{deHoopetal,AS2021} so that the recovery of polyhedral interfaces becomes a shape optimization problem, see \cite{BerMicPerSan18,Shi} for the reconstruction of polygonal and polyhedral inclusions.

 There is a wide literature on Lipschitz stability for the inverse conductivity problem when unknown coefficients depend on finitely many parameters and infinitely many measurements are available, see for example \cite{AleVes05}, \cite{BerFra11},\cite{AldeHG}, \cite{AldeHGS}, \cite{GS}, \cite{FGS} and \cite{BerFra20,BerFraVes21} while in the case of finitely many measurements we refer to \cite{ABV,BacV} and to the more recent work \cite{AS2021,Alberti2020,H1,H2}.